voml/voml/docs/en/migrate/From JSON.md

 Arc can gradually transition from Json!

-Let's take a **actual json configuration file** as an example, and see how to use `arc` rewriting to enhance readability.
+Let's take **an actual json configuration file** as an example, and see how to use `arc` rewriting to enhance readability.

 ```json
 {